 In the light of the opening of another new non-meal-point cafe on campus, our team decided to build a sign post with signs pointing to the food places on campus.

-My contributions include: research, observation, ideation, and making the actual post.
+Research, observation, ideation, making the actual post

 Problem: Dwindling Dining Options on Campus